 Emergent Practices Beyond the Human:

-The world is a complex system made up of many, small interactions, which produce endless patterns and forms.
-Each moment is an event: an active, participatory state where all parts of a system affect and are affected.
-These parts are living and nonliving, human and nonhuman.
-I develop an art that locates itself within these events and works directly on their terms.
-It is an art of systems, evolving boundaries, scale shifting, stimuli conversions and multiple living and nonliving actors.
+The world is a system made up of many small interactions.
+Each moment is an event -- an active, participatory state where all parts of a system (human, non-human, living, non-living) affect and are affected.
+I develop art that locates itself within these events.
+It is an art of interspecies entanglement, evolving boundaries, scale shifting, conversion devices, and an intricate weaving of new and old narratives.